Procedure for excel how to add drop down list.

 If you follow to write directly in the ‘Source’ Box then write new item after the existing items.
 Here we added new month Jul after the existing month names.
 The new month name appeared in the drop down list accordingly.

-To delete item from the drop down list in Excel
+To delete item from the drop-down list

 Just delete the item (here we delete Jan and Feb) from the Source box.
 You see the result in drop-down list in below image that Jan and Feb are no more in the drop-down list.